jadilorenzo/obsidian-writing/A Great Day on The Mountain - Draft 3.md

 The calamity of the situation and the cacophony of errors made me laugh so hard that when I got to the bottom, the lift operator asked if I was hurt.

+The quick succession of every fall made me laugh harder and harder.
+The cacophony of falls made me laugh so hard
+After I reached f

 When we finally reached the bottom, though the descent was harrowing, the calamity of my whole family tumbling down a hill together had me laughing so hard that the lift operator wondered if I was hurt.
 If I feared the steep slope, this episode might have been the end of my skiing adventures.
 Instead, it's a cherished memory.

 Challenges are inevitable, like steep places on a ski slope.
 They aren’t obstacles; they are opportunities in disguise.